necoma/hashdoop/README.md

 ## Running Hashdoop
 ### Configure Hashdoop
-The hashdoop/hashdoop.conf file is set by default for the trace and directories used in this readme.
+The `hashdoop.conf` file is set by default for the trace and directories used in this readme.
 Make sure variables in this file meet your needs.
-- “tracesHdfsPath”: HDFS directory where traffic traces are located
+- `tracesHdfsPath`: HDFS directory where traffic traces are located
-- “sketchesHdfsPath”: HDFS directory where hashed traffic will be stored
+- `sketchesHdfsPath`: HDFS directory where hashed traffic will be stored
-- “streamingLib”: jar file of your hadoop streaming Note that trace names are assumed to be like the ones in the MAWI archive.
+- `streamingLib`: jar file of your hadoop streaming Note that trace names are assumed to be like the ones in the MAWI archive.

 ### Traffic hashing